pratyakshm/WinRice/doc/Main-brief.md

 - Set File Explorer to open This PC by default
 - Turn off Keyboard shortcut for Sticky keys
 - Use the Print screen button to open Screen snipping
+- If taskbar is found to not preview windows of opened apps correctly, an attempt is made to fix this.

 ## 🔚 End of Windows Explorer section